-Net commission for the quarter increased primarily as a result of higher net premiums across all product lines.
-Interest expense for the quarter increased primarily as a result of higher levels of subordinated debt during 2018.
+Net commissions for the quarter and year to date increased primarily as a result of higher net premiums.

+Interest expense for the guarter increased primarily as a result of higher levels of subordinated debt during 2018.

 Product Line Results - Wealth Management